-The Public Properties Maintenance Department is responsible for the maintenance of the entire street tree system.
+The Public Properties Maintenance Department is responsible for the maintenance of the street tree system.
 Individual trees can affect the environment of the total community.

-The Public Property Maintenance Manager or Designee shall authorize all tree removals, with written Urban Forestry Commission approval and with the authority granted in this policy.
+The Public Property Maintenance Manager or Designee shall authorize all tree removals, with written Shade Tree Commission approval and with the authority granted in this policy.

-The Public Property Maintenance Manager or Designee shall provide the City Council and the Urban Forestry Commission with a monthly listing of the tree removal requests, including those from Public Properties Maintenance, Distribution and Collection, all citizens, and all other sources, for Commission action.
-The list shall include the locations of the trees and the staff's recommendations when requested.
+The Public Property Maintenance Manager or Designee shall provide the City Council and the Shade Tree Commission with a monthly listing of the tree removal requests, including those from Public Properties Maintenance, Distribution and Collection, all citizens, and all other sources, for Commission action.
+The list shall include the locations of the trees and the staff's recommendations.

-The Public Properties Maintenance Manager or the Manager's designee shall reserve the right to remove any hazardous, diseased or declining trees, providing that the removal meets the existing criteria as stated in the policy, without written approval from the Urban Forestry Commission.
+The Public Properties Maintenance Manager or the Manager's designee shall reserve the right to remove any hazardous, diseased or declining trees, providing that the removal meets the existing criteria as stated in the policy, without written approval from the Shade Tree Commission.